More Lies about the Prophet's role in getting his opponents killed

-Another description of this story comes from The Major Classes by ibn Sa'd al-Baghdadi, although this work is based on the former source:
+Another description of this story comes from The Major Classic by ibn Sa'd al-Baghdadi, although this work gets inspiration from the former source:

 Ibn Ishaq also accuses the Prophet of killing one al-Harith b.
 Suwayd b.
 Samit, while Ibn Sa'd, does not mention that at all.
 One does not find any reference to the killing of Harith except in Ibn Ishaq's work.
-Ibn Sa'd must have strong reasons not to include the details given by Ibn Ishaq, who did not provide any source for his information.
-The writings were lopsided, as is evident from the discrepancy between the accounts of Wakidi and his secretary on this incident.
-Wakidi says that Salim had taken a vow to kill Abu Afak or die himself while his secretary, as reported by Sir W. Muir, says, "this was the command of the Prophet."
+Ibn Sa'd has strong reasons not to include the details given by Ibn Ishaq, who did not provide any source for his information.
+The writings were fake, as is evident from the accounts of Wakidi and his secretary on this incident.
+Wakidi says that Salim had taken a vow to kill Abu Afak or die himself, while his secretary, as reported by Sir W. Muir, says, "this was the command of the Prophet."

 Based on the discrepancies, there is no reason to believe that the Prophet knew about the incident attributed to him.

 It is reported in some books of history that Sofian bin Khalid, leader of the Bani Lahyan tribe, vowed to wage war against Muslims.
 Ibn Ishaq, Ibn Hisham, and Ibn Sad did not report that the Prophet instructed his companions to kill him.
 Abu Dawood's collection of the Prophet's sayings mentions that "belief is the restraint to assassination and no believer should commit the assassination.
 How can the Prophet act contrary to his own words?
 The story is a concocted one.